abhisharma404/sample/sample.md

 ## Conclusion

 A great journey comes to an end!
 I'm very thankful to all the people who kept me motivated during this journey, be it my team members, friends and parents.
-Though, GSoC comes to an end,
+Though, GSoC comes to an end, I'll be actively contributing to open source.

 <i>Keep calm and code</i>